Anne-alysis/GameOfThronesLeagueSpark/README.md

 # GameOfThronesLeagueSpark
 Spark version of https://github.com/Anne-alysis/GameOfThronesLeague (without plotting).

-Note: this will not be able to be run without modifications for your particular cluster and storage system.
-This assumes the Spark job will be run remotely on a Dataproc cluster in Google Cloud (via the non-scrubbed version of `game-of-thrones-spark/etc/run-github.sh`) using GCS buckets for storage.
+Note 1) this will not be able to be run without modifications for your particular cluster and storage system.
+This assumes the Spark job will be run remotely on a Dataproc cluster using Google Cloud Project (via the non-scrubbed version of `game-of-thrones-spark/etc/run-github.sh`) using Google Cloud Storage (GCS) buckets for storage.

+Note 2) file names and locations below are for reference only, in the `resources` folder.
+Actual files for running the jar are all stored in and written to GCS buckets.

 # Introduction

 In honor of the final season of Game of Thrones, we put together a fantasy league!
 Each participant fills out a form we developed before the start of the season.
 Week by week, possible answers to each question are updated, and are scored by an algorithm.
 I developed the scoring algorithm that is in this repo.
 The form itself is accessible by Google forms and is not included here.
-Questions and current correct answers can be viewed in the file, `./external-files/answer_truth.xlsx`.
+Questions and current correct answers can be viewed in the file, `game-of-thrones-spark/src/main/resources/correct_answers.xlsx`.

 Example questions include: